amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-01-12-mindset-shifts-massive-growth.md

 excerpt_separator: <!--more-->
 ---

 This post dives into how mindset shifts can lead to massive gains in skill development.
-The example I've applied in my life is drawing people, but the insights can be applied to any skill.
+The example I've applied in my life is drawing people, but the insights I've gained as a result can be applied to any skill.

 Recently I've been applying my drawing skill to study human anatomy: to capture a person's personality and expression while they are going about their business in the public.
 For over 7 months, I've been attending weekly three-hour nude figure drawing classes, and have been people sketching at places like the mall and Walmart.